 A typical offer would be 88-112 UCAS Tariff points.

 For more information on the IELTS (International English language Testing System) requirements for this course, please click here to visit our dedicated web page.

 You will need experience of in-depth study of any dance style for a minimum period of two years.

 There is an audition that includes a group warm-up and learning a phrase of movement.
 You will also share a pre-prepared solo of 3 minutes duration.
 This can be in any style, any music and any theme.
 There will also be a 1-1 interview.

-The course will introduce you to a variety of dance techniques such as ballet, contemporary, jazz, African, South Asian and hip hop.
+You will study a variety of dance techniques such as ballet, contemporary Limon and Release, jazz, West African, South Asian and hip hop.

-You'll explore aspects of historical, social and political development in dance and will learn different ways of creating and presenting choreographic work.
+You'll explore aspects of historical, social and political development in dance.

-You'll spend time researching and analysing information about the dance landscape and you'll develop an independent study/project on a specific area of interest.
+You'll spend time researching and analysing information about the dance landscape and you could develop an independent study/project on a specific area of interest.